Teachers from the Middle Level Math program enjoying some outside time studying real applications of mathematics.

 Laramie, WY 82071

 The Science and Mathematics Teaching Center (SMTC) is governed jointly by the College of Education and the College of Arts and Sciences.
-The SMTC offers two graduate degree programs with multiple degree concentrations, certification options, and endorsement options.
+The SMTC offers three graduate degree programs with multiple degree concentrations, certification options, and endorsement options.

 Masters of Science in Natural Science